 Head or facial trauma, inflammation, or infection can thus interfere with efficient chewing and adequate saliva production.

 These are the structures involved in moving the food from the oral cavity down to the stomach.
-They consist mostly of smooth muscle and connective tissue (fascia and cartilage).
+They consist mostly of smooth and skeletal muscle and connective tissue (fascia and cartilage).

 DIGESTING AND ABSORBING